Compound (linguistics): Noun–noun compounds

 All natural languages have compound nouns.
 The positioning of the words (i.e. the most common order of constituents in phrases where nouns are modified by adjectives, by possessors, by other nouns, etc.) varies according to the language.
 While Germanic languages, for example, are left-branching when it comes to noun phrases (the modifiers come before the head), the Romance languages are usually right-branching.

-In English, compound nouns can be open, hyphenated, or solid, and they sometimes change orthographically in that direction over time, reflecting a semantic identity that evolves from a mere collocation to something stronger in its unification.
-This theme has been summarized in usage guides under the aphorism that "compound nouns tend to solidify as they age"; thus, child bearing becomes childbearing, or a noun such as street car begins as open in most attestations and then becomes street-car and eventually streetcar; see English compound § Compound nouns for more information.
+English compound nouns can be spaced, hyphenated, or solid, and they sometimes change orthographically in that direction over time, reflecting a semantic identity that evolves from a mere collocation to something stronger in its solidification.
+This theme has been summarized in usage guides under the aphorism that "compound nouns tend to solidify as they age"; thus a compound noun such as place name begins as spaced in most attestations and then becomes hyphenated as place-name and eventually solid as placename, or the spaced compound noun file name directly becomes solid as filename without being hyphenated.

 German, a fellow West Germanic language, has a somewhat different orthography, whereby compound nouns are virtually always required to be solid or at least hyphenated; even the hyphenated styling is used less now than it was in centuries past.

 In French, compound nouns are often formed by left-hand heads with prepositional components inserted before the modifier, as in chemin-de-fer 'railway', lit. 'road of iron', and moulin à vent 'windmill', lit. 'mill (that works)-by-means-of wind'.

 In Turkish, one way of forming compound nouns is as follows: yeldeğirmeni 'windmill' (yel: wind, değirmen-i: mill-possessive); demiryolu 'railway' (demir: iron, yol-u: road-possessive).

-Occasionally, two synonymous nouns can form a compound noun, resulting in a tautology.
+Occasionally, two synonymous nouns can form a compound noun, resulting in a pleonasm.
 One example is the English word pathway.

+In Arabic, there are two distinct criteria unique to Arabic, or potentially Semitic languages in general.
+The initial criterion involves whether the possessive marker li-/la ‘for/of’ appears or is absent when the first element is definite.
+The second criterion deals with the appearance/absence of the possessive marker li-/la ‘for/of’ when the first element is preceded by a cardinal number.